aspose-diagram/Aspose.Diagram-Products/diagram/en/python-net/developer/connect-visio-shape/_index.md

 {{% blocks/products/pf/agp/feature-section-col title="System Requirements" %}}

-{{% blocks/products/pf/agp/text %}}

- Aspose.Diagram for Python supports on all major platforms and Operating Systems.
-Please make sure that you have the following prerequisites.

 {{% /blocks/products/pf/agp/text %}}

 - Aspose.Diagram for Python is platform-independent API and can be used on any platform (Windows, Linux and MacOS), just make sure that system have [Python](https://www.python.org/downloads/) 3.6 or higher.